smaurice101/readthedocs/docs/source/tmlbuilds.rst

       'timedelay' : '0', # <<< connection delay
       'tmlfilepath' : '', # leave blank
       'usemysql' : '1', # do not modify
-      'rtmsstream' : 'rtms-stream-mylogs,rtms-stream-mylogs2', # Change as needed - STREAM containing log file data (or other data) for RTMS
+      'rtmsstream' : 'rtms-stream-mylogs', # Change as needed - STREAM containing log file data (or other data) for RTMS
                                                         # If entitystream is empty, TML uses the preprocess type only.
       'identifier' : 'RTMS Past Memory of Events', # <<< ** Change as needed
-      'searchterms' : '@authentication failures,--entity-- password failure ~ |unknown--entity--', # main Search terms, if AND add @, if OR use | s first characters, default OR
+      'searchterms' : 'rgx:p([a-z]+)ch ~ @authentication failure,--entity-- password failure ~ |unknown--entity--', # main Search terms, if AND add @, if OR use | s first characters, default OR
                                                                  # Must include --entity-- if correlating with entity - this will be replaced
                                                                  # dynamically with the entities found in raw_data_topic
+      'localsearchtermfolder': '', # Specify a folder of files containing search terms - each term must be on a new line - use comma
+                                   # to apply each folder to the rtmstream topic
+                                   # Use @ =AND, |=OR to specify whether the terms in the file should be AND, OR
+                                   # For example, @mysearchfolder1,|mysearchfolder2, means all terms in mysearchfolder1 should be AND
+                                   # |mysearchfolder2, means all search terms should be OR'ed
+                                   # if using RegEX statement, it must be prefixed with 'rgx:' - if it contains a comma
+                                   # your Regex must be the only statement separated by ~
+      'localsearchtermfolderinterval': '60', # This is the number of seconds between reading the localsearchtermfolder.
+For example, if 60,
+                                           # The files will be read every 60 seconds - and searchterms will be updated
       'rememberpastwindows' : '500', # Past windows to remember
       'patternscorethreshold' : '30', # check for the number of patterns for the items in searchterms }